9.3 Predicting Construction Impacts

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

 Reading a Site Plan for Tree Injury

-Predicting construction impact means asking what will happen to the tree system if the proposed work proceeds as drawn.
+Predicting construction impact means asking what will happen to the tree system if the work proceeds as drawn.
 The visible tree is only part of that system.
-Roots, soil pores, water movement, trunk tissue, branch structure, and exposure all interact.
+Roots, soil pores, water movement, trunk cambium, branch structure, and exposure all interact.
 A plan that avoids striking the trunk can still injure the tree through trenching, compaction, grade change, drainage shifts, or root-zone contamination.

 ActivityImmediate effectDelayed concern